Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 **Audio Player:** Enjoy high-quality audio playback with customizable controls.

+**Video Preview:** Display animated video previews for a more engaging experience.

 **Customizable Controls:** Enable/disable pause/resume functionality and adjust the appearance and visibility of the seek bar, along with various control icons and colors.

 ![media-player-animation-updated2](./assets/player_example1.gif)